Encouraging Excellence, Nurturing Talent in Every Individual

 The Duke of Edinburgh's Award provides our pupils with a wide range of opportunities to learn about and demonstrate leadership skills.

-Students begin Duke of Edinburgh from Year 9 and this gives them the opportunity to undertake service in the community as well as undertaking various expeditions at different levels of difficulty and challenge.
-The Bronze Award is achieved each year by a large proportion of our Year 9 and Year 10 students who then go on to take the Silver Award with a smaller number in the Sixth Form moving on to complete the challenging and arduous Gold Award.
+Students begin Duke of Edinburgh from Year 10 and this gives them the opportunity to undertake service in the community as well as undertaking various expeditions at different levels of difficulty and challenge.
+The Bronze Award is achieved each year by a large proportion of our Year 10 students who then go on to take the Silver Award with a smaller number in the Sixth Form moving on to complete the challenging and arduous Gold Award.
 Letters giving information about the Bronze Award are sent home with Y10 students in October.

 The combined experience enables pupils to learn about a host of practical skills of orienteering, camping and bushcraft as well as undertaking community service projects.